 History of Financial Assistance

 In the 1920s, the General Council recognized a need to provide compassionate assistance for members of United Church communities, both lay and order of ministry.
 In the ensuing years, through the relationships developed by Conference personnel ministers and pension convenors, ministers and their families who found themselves in desperate circumstances as a result of financial need or emotional distress have been able to access limited assistance through a number of special funds.
-The Permanent Committee on Ministry and Employment Policies and Services has established a single, unified committee to review applications submitted.

 These funds are supported by local church givings, donations to Mission & Service, and endowments from the community at large.
 Financial resources available are limited and there are always more who seek help than it is possible to assist in any one year.
 However, like the loaves and the fishes, a little spread among many can make an enormous difference in the life of each individual who shares in that gift.